zedr/simple-mailer/README.md

 Default: An empty string (no fields are excluded)

-Note: don't forget to add your captcha fields if you set this variable!
+Note: captcha keys are automatically included.